68publishers/cookie-consent/README.md

 ## Accessing the wrapper in the JavaScript

 The wrapper is accessible in the `window` under the name `CookieConsentWrapper`.
 The recommended way how to manipulate with it is through event callbacks because the wrapper may not be fully initialized at the time your script is executed.
-Callbacks are attached with calling of the method `CookieConsentWrapper.on()`.
+Callbacks are attached with calling of the method `CookieConsentWrapper.on()`, however since the version `1.0.0` the preferred method is to use the `window.cookieConsentWrapperEvents` variable.

+The use of the variable avoids the situation when the wrapper does not exist in the window yet.

 ### Init event